-- Lot Rent for Mobile Home - Tax from Land Trust, Cooperative, or Nonprofit Mobile Home Park - Property Tax from Contiguous Property - Ownership Interest (percentage of ownership).
+- Form LRC-147, Statement of Rent for Mobile Home Park Lot Rent, Co-ops, and Trusts (provided by lot owner) - Property Tax from Contiguous Property - Ownership Interest (percentage of ownership).
 For example, if there is an owner who doesn't reside in the home on April 1, enter the percentage of ownership of the owner(s) who does reside there.